Ardit Krymi

-Ardit Krymi (born 2 May 1996) is an Albanian professional footballer who plays as a defensive midfielder for Belarusian club FC Shahter and the Albania national under-21 team.
+Ardit Krymi (born 2 May 1996) is an Albanian professional footballer who plays as a defensive midfielder for Albanian club Vllaznia.

 Club career

 In June 2022, he moved to Shakhtyor Soligorsk from Belarus.

 International career

 Krymi was called up by coach Alban Bushi for the Friendly match against France U21 on 5 June 2017 and the 2019 UEFA European Under-21 Championship qualification opening match against Estonia U21 on 12 June.
 In the opening match of the qualifiers against Estonia U21, Krymi was an unused substitute in the bench for the entire match.

+Personal life

+It has been reported that Krymi has been in a relationship with journalist Vjosana Nozllaku since April 2024.